sleepy-juan/To-gather/hifi.md

 --------------------------------------------------------------------------------------------------------
 ![hifi1](./images/hifi1.JPG)
 This is the very first interface when you enter our platform.
-1. Put your identified id on the yellow box #1.
+1. Put your identified username on the yellow box #1.
 2. Press the 'Click me!' button.
 Then you can go in to the main screen.